Frits-Kuijk-OCICT/windows-configuration/README.md

 # windows-configuration
 How to get a windows system prepared for a course environment

-Adding 'Open Command Window Here' to Windows 10 Context Menu. https://www.itprotoday.com/windows-10/add-open-command-window-here-windows-10-context-menu
+Add 'Open Command Window Here' to Windows 10 Context Menu. https://www.itprotoday.com/windows-10/add-open-command-window-here-windows-10-context-menu
 1. Press Windows key and + R from the keyboard to open the Run command.
 Type regedit and then hit enter from the keyboard to open the registry.
 2. Go to the following path: HKEY_CLASSES_ROOT\Directory\shell\cmd.
 Right-click the cmd key.
 Scroll to Permissions and then click it.
 3. Click Advanced.